Projection mapping elevates 100-meter sprinters to rockstar status

 In the moments before the start of an Olympic 100-meter final, a tense hush falls across the stadium.
 As the athletes take to the track and finish their warmup, nervousness and excitement plays across their faces.
-Years of training comes down to 10 short seconds.
-It is widely considered the pinnacle race of sport’s largest event, and it is a moment worthy of special celebration.
+Years of training come down to 10 short seconds.
+It is widely considered the pinnacle race of the largest event in sports, and it is a moment worthy of special celebration.

 As the world’s fastest women and men took to the track in Tokyo for their respective 100 meter finals on Saturday and Sunday night, the entire National Stadium, newly built for these games, was plunged into darkness as the house lights were suddenly switched off.

 From the rafters, a single beam of light hit the track, expanding widthways to illuminate the Olympic rings and the entire length of the 100-meter straight.
 And then the track seemed to almost melt, turning into a rippling wave and series of cascading 3D blocks.
 A peculiar mirage created by the Tokyo summer heat, perhaps?
-No, this was an elaborately choreographed projection mapping presentation to kick off the Olympics’ blue ribbon event, the 100 meter finals.
+No, this was an elaborately choreographed projection mapping presentation to kick off the Olympics’ blue-ribbon event, the 100 meter finals.

 The pre-race presentation, an Olympic first, was the brainchild of Florian Weber and his team at World Athletics who work on sports presentation.
 They saw the potential to elevate the spectacle around these flagship races to something worthy of an Olympic Games.

 “London was my first Olympics, and that was the point where this discussion around sports presentation really started,” Weber said.
-“I saw how much equipment there was already installed for the opening ceremonies, and thought why can’t we use it?
+“I saw how much equipment there was already installed for the opening ceremonies, and thought, 'Why can’t we use it?'
 There’s a guy turning it on and off everyday, but we weren’t allowed to use the equipment.”

 In Rio, the team was limited by the fact that the athletics competitions weren’t staged in the same venue as the opening and closing ceremonies, but when it was confirmed that track and field would take center stage in Tokyo in the same stadium that would also host the opening and closing ceremonies, Weber knew he had an opportunity to put his mark on these Games.
 He started discussions on the idea back in 2017.